-- 23.1 All time worked by any full-time, part-time or casual employee in excess of the rostered working hours as provided on any one day, or in excess of an average of 38 hours per week in any rostered workcycle as provided for in clause 21.1, will be deemed to be overtime and will be paid for at the rate of time and a half for the first three hours and at the rate of double time after that. - Employees will be entitled to a minimum period of 10 hours break between shifts.
-Should an employee be required by the employer to resume work without having a break of at least 10 hours between rostered shifts, they will be paid at the rate of double time for all time worked until they have had a break from work of at least 10 hours, or eight hours by agreement.
+will be deemed to be overtime and will be paid for at the rate of time and a half of the hourly rate for the relevant classification for the first two hours and at the rate of double time thereafter.

+Employees will be entitled to a minimum period of 10 hours break between shifts.
+Should an employee be required by the employer to resume work without having a break of at least 10 hours between shifts, they will be paid at the rate of double time for all time worked until they have had a break from work of at least 10 consecutive hours without loss of pay for ordinary working time occurring during such absence.

-23.3 Sundays and public holidays
+23.3 Sundays and public holidays-casual employees